google/zetasql/docs/timestamp_functions.md

 +  `string_expression[, time_zone]`: Converts a string to a
    timestamp. `string_expression` must include a timestamp literal.
-   If `string_expression` includes a time zone in the timestamp literal, do not include an explicit `time_zone` argument.
+   If `string_expression` includes a time zone in the timestamp literal, don't include an explicit `time_zone` argument.
 +  `date_expression[, time_zone]`: Converts a date to a timestamp.
    The value returned is the earliest timestamp that falls within